OfficeDev/Microsoft-Teams-Samples/samples/connector-todo-notification/csharp/README.md

    1. Register a new connector in the [Connector Developer Portal](https://aka.ms/connectorsdashboard)
    1. Fill in all the basic details such as name, logo, descriptions etc. for the new connector.
    1. For the configuration page, you'll use our sample code's setup endpoint: `https://[BASE_URI]/connector/setup`
-   1. For Valid domains, make enter your domain's http or https URL, e.g. XXXXXXXX.ngrok.io.
+   1. For Valid domains, make enter your domain's http or https URL, e.g. XXXXXXXX.ngrok-free.app.
    1. Enable the action on connector card by selecting the Yes radio button and enter the update endpoint: `https://[BASE_URI]/Task/Update`
    1. Click on Save.
 After the save completes, you will see your connector id.
    1. In the Web.config file, set the `configuration.appSettings.Base_Uri` variable to the ngrok https forwarding url from the above.